Graham says McCain's anger at Kavanaugh hearing 'would have made me look like a choir boy'

 Sen. Lindsey Graham, R-S.C., hit the headlines Thursday for his outburst at Democrats questioning Supreme Court nominee Brett Kavanaugh -- but he now says that his former colleague John McCain’s temper would have eclipsed his anger.

 Graham blasted Senate Democrats during a hearing about sexual assault allegations made against Kavanaugh, who has repeatedly denied them.
-Kavanaugh was testifying after Christine Blasey Ford, who says Ford assaulted her at a high school party in 1982, also testified to the Senate Judiciary Committee.
+Kavanaugh was testifying after Christine Blasey Ford, who says Kavanaugh assaulted her at a high school party in 1982, also testified to the Senate Judiciary Committee.

 A furious Graham lambasted Democrats for what he cast as their attempts to destroy Kavanaugh for political purposes.